marina-mendez/marina-mendez/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on a lot of different projects! (from my backend development career, and also of my own).
-- 🌱 I’m currently learning: Java, Javascript and Node.js
+- 🌱 I’m currently learning: Java and OOP
 - 🤔 I’m looking forward to learn: SpringBoot, Hibernate, Maven
 - 💬 Ask me about ... a good playlist to study/work to!
 - 📫 How to reach me: <br>